 Butterfly Crackers with Cheese:

-Pepperidge Farms sells a box called “Cracker Favorites” and it comes with two packages of the butterfly shaped butter crackers and two packages of other crackers.
+Pepperidge Farm Golden Butter Crackers come in the shape of a butterfly!
+They also have a box called “Cracker Favorites” that contain butterfly shaped crackers.
 I found them at my regular local grocery store.
 I simply paired them with some string cheese or cheddar cheese for a simple tray.

 To continue with the color theme I offered plain potato chips as well as cheetos (what toddler doesn’t love cheetos?).